Counting on General Run-Length Grammars: Introduction

-In this paper we close this open problem, by introducing an index that efficiently counts the occurrences of a pattern $P[1\dd m]$ in a text $T[1\dd n]$ represented by a RLCFG of size $g_{rl}$.
-Our index uses $O(g_{rl})$ space and answers queries in time \(O(m\log^{2+\epsilon} n)\) for any constant \(\epsilon > 0\).
-This is the same time complexity that holds for CFGs, which puts our capabilities to handle RLCFGs on par with those we have to handle CFGs on all the considered queries.
+In this paper we \fixx{give the first solution to} this open problem, by introducing an index that counts the occurrences of a pattern $P[1\dd m]$ in a text $T[1\dd n]$ represented by a RLCFG of size $g_{rl}$.
+Our index uses $O(g_{rl})$ space and answers queries in time \(O(m\log^{2+\epsilon} n)\) for any constant \(\epsilon > 0\) \fixx{chosen at indexing time}.
+This is the same time complexity that holds for CFGs, which puts \fixx{on par} our capabilities to handle RLCFGs \fixx{and} CFGs on all the considered functionalities.
 As an example of our new capabilities, we show how a recent result on finding the maximal exact matches of $P$ using CFGs \cite{navarro2023computing} can now run on RLCFGs.

-While our solution builds on the ideas developed for CFGs and particular RLCFGs \cite{navarro2019document,christiansen2020optimal,kociumaka2024near}, arbitrary RLCFGs lack crucial structure that holds in those particular cases, namely that if there exists a run-length rule $A \rightarrow B^s$, then the period \cite{crochemore2002jewels} of the string represented by $A$ is the length of $B$.
+While our solution builds on the ideas developed for CFGs and particular RLCFGs \cite{navarro2019document,christiansen2020optimal,kociumaka2024near}, arbitrary RLCFGs lack crucial structure that holds in those particular cases, namely that if there exists a run-length rule $A \rightarrow B^s$, then the period \cite{crochemore2002jewels} of the string represented by $A$ is the length of that of $B$.
 We show, however, that the general case still retains some structure relating the shortest periods of $P$ and the string represented by $A$.
-We exploit this relation to develop a solution that, while considerably more sophisticated than that for those particular cases, retains the same theoretical guarantees obtained for CFGs.
+We exploit this relation to develop a solution that, while considerably more complex than that for those particular cases, retains the same theoretical guarantees obtained for CFGs.